 Her official biography notes that “she has no hobbies or activities requiring significant attention span or physical exertion.”

 Navarro is active on twitter at https://twitter.com/ananavarro, and more information is online at http://www.cnn.com/profiles/ana-navarro.

 Ticket and Seating Information

 Smith alumnae and members of the community are invited to attend these events.
-No tickets are required, and there is no admission charge.The events will not be live streamed, but podcasts will be available; check back here for links.
+No tickets are required, and there is no admission charge.The events will not be live streamed, but podcasts will be available; see top of story for links.
 For Rachel Maddow’s January 23 talk, floor seats are reserved for Smith College faculty, students, staff and alumnae with Smith IDs.
 Members of the general public will will offered balcony seating.
 Doors will open at 9 a.m.